-The dummy clocks for various Fast Read Instructions in Standard/Dual/Quad SPI mode are fixed, except for "Fast Read Quad I/O (EBh)" Instructions.
-Please refer to the Instruction Tables for details.
-"Wrap Length" for the SPI "Fast Read Quad I/O (EBh)" Instruction is set by W6-4 bit with the "Set Burst with Wrap (77h)" Instruction.
+In Standard SPI mode, the "Set Read Parameters (is not available)" instruction is not accepted.
+The dummy clocks for various Fast Read instructions in Standard/Dual/Quad SPI mode are fixed, please refer to the Instruction Table 1-2 for details.
+The "Wrap Length" is set by W5-4 bit in the "Set Burst with Wrap (77h)" instruction.